cuteday/KiRaRay/README.md

 ### Epilogue

 Although the main purpose of this project is to let me (a beginner) learn c++ and optix, I really wish to add more features and make it a fully-functional path-tracing renderer.
 However, it may be a long process and I don't know if I will continue to do it.
-Since in reality i'm acting like a lazy old uncle, trying to sleep as more as possible (\*/ω＼\*).
+Since in reality i am so lazy, trying to sleep as more as possible (\*/ω＼\*).

 For anyone that (accidentally) found this project: any questions, suggestions and bug reports are greatly appreciated!